-- 1. Completion of a self-assessment on environmental, social, and governance (ESG) aspects through an online system based on specified criteria.

-- 4. The partner undergoes an inspection of their operations or facilities.
+- 1. Completion of a self-assessment on environmental, social, and governance (ESG) aspects through an online system based on specified criteria. - 2.
+The partner signs an acknowledgment of the Business Partner Code of Conduct. - 3.
+The partner passes a risk assessment related to country-specific risks, industry risks, and product quality risks. - 4.
+The partner undergoes an inspection of their operations or facilities.